everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 ipfs daemon
 ```

-The daemon should run on the default `5001` port.
+The daemon should start an RPC API on port `5001`.

 ### Workflows